310mc/https-310mc.github.io-tl/source/_posts/sub_story/study_heroes.md

 {% endbubble %}

 {% bubble Midori sigh %}
-Whaa…?
+Ehhh…?
 I’m shocked to hear that a blockhead like him can actually study well…
 {% endbubble %}

 {% bubble Chiaki grin %}